-The favourite to play Bond on bowing out of the popular ITV drama...
+James Norton, one of the favorites to play the next James Bond, on why he's bowing out of the popular drama...

-All good things must come to an end, but TV Times felt a huge pang of sadness when we heard James Norton would be leaving Grantchester at some point during the new series.
-There just aren’t enough jazz-loving, crime-solving vicars on telly these days…
+All good things must come to an end, but we felt a huge pang of sadness when we heard James Norton would be leaving Grantchester.
+There just aren’t enough jazz-loving, crime-solving vicars on television these days…

 So what will become of restless Sidney Chambers?
-The love of his life, Amanda (Morven Christie) is out of the picture for good, and village life feels claustrophobic and tedious.
+The love of his life, Amanda (Morven Christie) is out of the picture for good and village life feels claustrophobic and tedious to him.

-We meet his replacement, charming chaplain Will Davenport (newcomer Tom Brittney, below) in episode one tonight, but it won’t be till later in the run that he takes over in the parish, and at the side of DI Geordie Keating (Robson Green).
+His replacement — charming chaplain Will Davenport (newcomer, Tom Brittney) —pops up in episode one tonight, but it won’t be till later in the season that he takes over in the parish... and takes his place at the side of DI Geordie Keating (Robson Green).

-There’s drama, romance and a few tears in store for Sidney before he bids farewell… here Grantchester star James Norton tells us all
+There’s drama, romance and a few tears in store for Sidney before he bids farewell.
+Grantchester star James Norton tells us all

-James, why are you saying goodbye to Grantchester, which returns tonight?
+James, why are you saying goodbye to Grantchester?

 What are your earliest memories of working with Robson?

-How does it feel handing the baton over to Tom Brittney, who plays new chaplain Will Davenport?
+How does it feel handing the baton over to Tom Brittney (new chaplain Will Davenport)?

 James: "I’m incredibly jealous of him!
 I genuinely believe he is the perfect person to join the show, he’s a lovely man and really humble.
 I remember having the same feelings to start with, wondering how to front a show.
 I’d done Happy Valley, but that’s Sarah Lancashire’s show really, so it was a hugely daunting prospect, but Tom will love it."

-Your dad pops up as an extra in every job you do – did he have the chance to sneak in a final appearance in Grantchester?
+Your dad pops up as an extra in every job you do – did he sneak in a final appearance in Grantchester?

 James: "Embarrassingly I actually stole Sidney’s watch last series and then this year they had to ask me to bring it back!
 They also gave me a couple of dog collars which I don’t know what on earth I’ll ever do with…"